 Kintamani, located in the Karangasem Regency, is home to Mount Batur and the Caldera Lake.
 A favourite stopover on tour itineraries to this region is Penelokan, which aptly means 'scenic stopover'.
 The still-active Mount Batur volcano has erupted about 24 times since 1800, each time reshaping the surrounding landscape.
 Read More...8Bali Safari and Marine Park Gianyar

-Bali's majestic elephants can be found at the Bali Elephant Safari Park located in the village of Taro, north of Ubud.
-This park offers visitors the opportunity to get up close and personal with these peaceful pachyderms and to also go on village and jungle sightseeing expeditions while riding on top of these gentle giants.
+Ride on the backs of strolling giants at the Bali Elephant Safari Park, which is located in the village of Taro, north of Ubud.
+This park offers visitors the opportunity to get up close and personal with these peaceful pachyderms and to also go on village and jungle sightseeing expeditions while riding on top of well-trained Sumatran elephants.
 Read More...10Goa Gajah Gianyar